PCI DSS Best Practices

 Encrypt cardholder data both at rest and in transit

-PCI-DSS best practices state that cardholder data should be encrypted both at rest and in transit.
+PCI DSS best practices state that cardholder data should be encrypted both at rest and in transit.
 The encryption used needs to be TLS v1.2 or higher, as previous versions are now out-of-date and not secure enough.
 Many companies encrypt card numbers by replacing them with a random token that renders them unreadable to anyone unauthorised to view them.
 A point-to-point encryption (P2PE) solution is useful for data in transit as it ensures that the information can’t be intercepted by attackers.
 Your business should also regularly scan your repositories to ensure all PCI is encrypted.

 Do not use default passwords